Ugaritic: Corpus

 The Ugaritic language is attested in texts from the 14th through the early 12th century BC.
 The city of Ugarit was destroyed roughly 1190 BC.

+At Ras Shamra some 1800 inscriptions have been unearthed, as well as 150 at the so-called “Northern Palace” at Ras Ibn Hani (a few kilometers west of Ras Shamra), and two fragments (a handle and a cylinder seal) at Ugarit’s harbour at Minet el-Beida.
+Elsewhere too, in places such as Lebanon, Syria, Tel Beit Shemesh, and Cyprus, a few inscribed objects – handles, a sherd, a knife, an alphabet – have been found.

 Literary texts discovered at Ugarit include the Legend of Keret or Kirta, the legends of Danel (AKA 'Aqhat), the Myth of Baal-Aliyan, and the Death of Baal.
 The latter two are also known collectively as the Baal Cycle.
-These texts reveal aspects of ancient Northwest Semitic religion in Syria-Palestine during the Late Bronze Age.
+These texts reveal aspects of ancient Northwest Semitic religion in Syria-Canaan during the Late Bronze Age.

 Edward Greenstein has proposed that Ugaritic texts might help solve biblical puzzles such as the anachronism of Ezekiel mentioning Daniel in actually referring to Danel, a hero from the Ugaritic Tale of Aqhat.

 Phonology

 Ugaritic had 28 consonantal phonemes (including two semivowels) and eight vowel phonemes (three short vowels and five long vowels): a ā i ī u ū ē ō.
 The phonemes ē and ō occur only as long vowels and are the result of monophthongization of the diphthongs аy and aw, respectively.
+Triphthongs too were contracted frequently: aya, iya > â; iyi > î; ăyu, iyu, uyu > û but āyu > â.